-"Issue M Loans" are MEFA Education Loans that are funded through application of the proceeds of, or other funds allocated to, Issue M Bonds.
-All Issue M Loans are pledged as security for the payment of Issue M Bonds.
-As of February 28, 2022, the outstanding principal balance of existing Issue M Loans pledged to the Issue M Resolution plus the MEFA Loans and the MEFA Refinancing Loans expected to be pledged on the date of issuance of the Series 2022 Bonds was approximately \$429.7 million.
-This amount includes as of such date: (i) MEFA Loans of approximately \$46.4\ million and (ii) MEFA Refinancing Loans of approximately \$157.7\ million, all to be refinanced with certain of the proceeds of the Series 2022 Bonds and pledged pursuant to the Issue M Resolution.
-See the caption "ISSUE M LOAN PORTFOLIO" herein.
+"Issue L Loans" are MEFA Education Loans that are funded through application of the proceeds of, or other funds allocated to, Issue L Bonds.
+All Issue L Loans are pledged as security for the payment of Issue L Bonds.
+As of February 28, 2023, the outstanding principal balance of existing Issue L Loans pledged to the Issue L Resolution was approximately \$520.0 million.
+This amount does not include as of such date, MEFA Refinancing Loans expected to be originated between February 28, 2023 and the date of issuance of the Series 2023 Bonds of approximately \$30.0 million and which are expected to be pledged pursuant to the Issue L Resolution on the date of issuance of the Series 2023 Bonds.
+See the caption "ISSUE L LOAN PORTFOLIO" herein.